-Parking areas are proposed within the north and east of the site providing a total of 27 parking spaces to serve the proposed flats.
+Parking areas are proposed within the north and east of the site providing a total of 31 parking spaces to serve the proposed flats.

-A cycle store providing secure storage for 27 bicycles would be located to the east (rear) of the flatted buildings proposed at the east of the site.
+A cycle store providing secure storage for 27 bicycles would be located to the east of the flatted buildings proposed at the south of the site.